-The total SCR decreased by 20.3 CHF millions compared to the previous year, which is mainly driven by a reduction of lapse risk due to the higher level of interest rates.
-Furthermore the overall Market Risks after diversification decreased mostly due to equity risk.
+The total SCR increased by 3.3 CHF million compared to the previous year, which is mainly driven by an increase of equity and lapse risk.
+Equity risk increased mainly due to higher stress level given by EIOPA as well as larger exposure due to market performance.
+The increase of lapse risk is mainly due to the lower level of interest rates.
+Furthermore, the overall Market Risks after diversification increased mostly due to equity risk.